 About the Contest

-The Center for Interfaith Relations (CIR) is soliciting previously unpublished essays from emerging young authors (ages 13-18) discussing the term “one human family” and how people relate to each other despite differences.
-Explore themes such as acceptance, tolerance, compassion and cooperation between different cultures, ethnicities and other communities.
-Works that consider these topics in the context of faith or investigate sacred themes are welcome and encouraged.
+The Center for Interfaith Relations is soliciting previously unpublished essays discussing the power of love to strengthen communities and transform lives.
+Explore themes such as compassion, mutual aid, tenderness, justice, reconciliation, and healing.
+Works that consider these topics in the context of faith or investigate sacred themes are encouraged but not required.

 If you have questions or comments, please email contests@interfaithrelations.org.